-Derayah calculates the Operational Risk Charge as Expenditure-based approach for operational risk calculated at one years' 25% of overhead expense under Pillar I. However, in order to optimize the capital requirements Derayah may consider adopting other approaches (e.g. standardized approach) with prior approval from the Authority and appropriate disclosures.
+Derayah calculates the Operational Risk Charge as Expenditure-based approach for operational risk calculated at 25% of one years' overhead expense under Pillar I. However, in order to optimize the capital requirements Derayah may consider adopting other approaches (e.g. standardized approach) with prior approval from the Authority and appropriate disclosures.

-Following is the operation risk charges positions as at December 31st 2014.
+Following is the operation risk charge positions as at December 31st 2015.